-1.5.1 Why isn't VirtualFish written in Python?
+1.5.2 Why isn't VirtualFish written in Python?

-Mostly, for the same reasons virtualenvwrapper is.
+Mostly, for the same reasons Virtualenvwrapper isn't.

-1.5.2 Does VirtualFish work with Python 3?
+1.5.3 Does VirtualFish work with Python 3?
 What about PyPy?

 Yes!
 In fact, you can create Python 3 virtual environments even if your system Python is Python 2, or vice versa, using the --python argument (see the Usage section for full details).